DebashreeBhattacharjee28/DataScience/README.md

-# This is a project that has been done on Investigation of AirBn activity in Berlin
+# This is a project that has been done on Investigation of Airbnb activity in Berlin

 ## Steps involved: